sam-code-hub/python-static-site-generator/README.md

 You can preview your work by running the command `python ssg.py` after the first module.

 #Just a small change to save
-#I am editing the README file.
-Adding some more details about the project description.
+#Adding some more details about the project description.